The short answer

 Is this page a full app review?

 No. It is a quick picker.
-For full writeups of Nedio vs Brain.fm, Endel, Pomofocus, and Focus To-Do, read the compare article linked below.
+For full writeups of NEDIO vs Brain.fm, Endel, Pomofocus, and Focus To-Do, read the compare article linked below.

-Why does Nedio win so many rows?
+Why does NEDIO win so many rows?

 Because the rows describe developer coding sessions where a sprint boundary plus audio plus session history in one tab reduces common failure modes.
 It is not universal—audio-first rows exist on purpose.